seetohjinwei/StackC/README.md

 This language is heavily inspired by [Forth](https://en.wikipedia.org/wiki/Forth_\(programming_language\)), a stack-based programming language.

 This link is useful for learning [Forth syntax](https://skilldrick.github.io/easyforth/).
+However, do note that I do not follow all of the syntax in standard Forth.

 This interpreter is written in C. Testing framework is written in Python.